RPG-coder/practice-management-portal/Readme.md

 ## Scrum Team: Team 6
-<p align=justify>Our team is working on the Practice management Portal, in specific the charting's aspect, which is a one place viewing of the patients details.
+<p align=justify>This team is working on the Practice management Portal, which is a one place viewing of the patients details.
 The details can comprise of who the patient are?, Details about the medical and physical details underlying that particular patient? and getting a picture of which doctors have the individual patient visited, currently attending or visiting soon, in short the appointment records.
 This is the responsibility of Scrum team 6, whose members comprise of:</p>

 <table align=center>
   <thead>